-HCBS Setting Name HCBS Setting Type HCBS Setting Address Reason Setting is Presumptively Institutional Number of Individuals Effected Date Public Notice Posted Date Forwarded to CMS for Heightened Scrutiny proximity to each other (e.g. two buildings side by side).
-Finnish- American Village Residential 1800 South Drive Lake Worth, FL 33461 The setting is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.
+HCBS Setting Name HCBS Setting Type HCBS Setting Address Reason Setting is Presumptively Institutional Number of Individuals Effected Date Public Notice Posted Date Forwarded to CMS for Heightened Scrutiny Finnish- American Village Residential 1800 South Drive Lake Worth, FL 33461 The setting is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.
 6 August 25, 2016 Bay Breeze Senior Living and Rehabilitation Center Adult Day Care Center Non-residential 3387 Gulf Breeze Pkwy Gulf Breeze, FL 32563 The setting is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.
 The setting has the effect of isolating individuals receiving Medicaid HCBS from the broader community.
-There are multiple settings colocated and operationally related (i.e., several settings that are operated and controlled by the same provider).
+There are multiple settings co- located and operationally related (i.e., several settings that are operated and controlled by the same provider).
 The setting is a place where individuals live and work or attend an educational program in the same building or in buildings in close proximity to each other (e.g. two buildings side by side).
 0 August 25, 2016 Bay Breeze Senior Living and Rehabilitation Center Residential 3387 Gulf Breeze Pkwy Gulf Breeze, FL 32563 The setting is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.
 11 August 25, 2016